 Be a part

 As "the variety of instruments available to policy makers to address a policy problem is limited only by their imagination", a compilation of political instruments can never be finalised.
 It is a "living compendium" that evolves only through contributions and experiences of active policy advisors.
-In this respect, we are pleased about contributions and comments on existing instruments as well as the addition of currently still missing instruments.
+In this respect, we are pleased to receive contributions and comments on existing instruments, feedback on application experiences as well as the addition of currently still missing instruments.
 Please contact: email@example.com.

 AgripolicyKit is constantly evolving.
-In a next step, for example, the linkage between certain instruments and universities internationally active in areas relevant to the instrument (e. g. in modelling) is planned.
+In a next step, for example, the linkage between certain instruments and internationally active universities in areas relevant to the instrument (e. g. in modeling) is planned.
 Institutions and universities interested in collaborating are welcome to contact us via firstname.lastname@example.org.

 In addition, our thanks also go to the following individuals, who - in various ways - have made voluntary contributions to this website and its content:

 Dr Helmut Albert | Geert Balzer | Georg Bokeloh | Dr Ariane Borgstedt | Dr Michael Brüntrup | Johannes Dill | Ousmane Djibo | Dr Wilhelm Elfring | Dr Arndt Feuerbacher | Mark Fynn | Dr Jana Höffken |Simon Hörhold | Ute Jakob | Adelheid Kückelhaus | Jens Koy | Christoph Langenkamp | Waqas Malik | Kristina Mensah | Shadrack Mutavi | Dorothe Nett | Dr Gerhard Rappold | Nelly Florence Marie de la Sal Saholimananalintsoa | Hannah Scheuermann | Katharina Schlemper | Jutta Schmitz | Vehaka Tjimune | Dr Edda Thiele | Suriyan Vichitlekarn